bilginyuksel/Be-Your-Own-Hero/README.md

  <img src="https://github.com/bilginyuksel/Be-Your-Own-Hero/blob/master/photos/firstreg.jpeg" width=350 />

  # 3. Second Register Screen
  On this screen, you have too fill the blanks again, then hit the button __Submit__ to be our new member.
-When you hit the button __Submit__ we will create a profile for you at Firebase Realtime database. <br><br>
+When you hit the button __Submit__ we will create a profile for you in Firebase Realtime database. <br><br>
  <img src="https://github.com/bilginyuksel/Be-Your-Own-Hero/blob/master/photos/secondreg.jpeg" width=350 />

  # 4. Main Screen